 It’s also great for showing off what a product is capable of.
 For instance, if you are selling a cleaning product, it can be very effective in showing an area before the cleaning and after.
 In fact, this is extremely common in cleaning ads.

-As you can see, and probably imagine, a before and after photo has great versatility for any website.
+As you can see, and probably imagine, the versatility of before and after photo editing is almost limitless.

 How to Create A Before and After Photo

 The Twenty20 Image Before-After plugin is a great addition to any website that wants to show off image comparisons.
 And it isn’t just for before and after images, you can compare two unique images to great effect with the slider, which is typically referred to as a sliding photo.

 Let’s start by clicking on Plugins and selecting the Add New option on the left-hand admin panel.

 Search for Twenty20 Image Before-After in the available search box.
 This will pull up additional plugins that you may find helpful.

 Scroll down until you find the Twenty20 Image Before-After plugin and click on the “Install Now” button and activate the plugin for use.